 - Send directly to Marshall University Admissions Department along with general university admission application: Submission of official sealed transcripts from all institutions attended to Marshall University Admissions along with application for general admission; we do not do informal transcript reviews as many credits transfer differently from institution to institution – only formal evaluation of credits is performed.

 - Marshall University MLT students and students from linked programs: Need only to submit notification via email of letter in the last year of their MLT program of their intention to continue into the online BS in Medical Laboratory Science.
-Past graduates need to provide their Marshall University 901# and date of graduation from the program.
+Past graduates need to provide their Marshall University 901# or 903# and date of graduation from the program.

 The Marshall University online Bachelor of Science in Medical Laboratory Science does not discriminate against applicants from any geographic region of the USA, however, some states do have statutes and laws that make it difficult, perhaps impossible, for Marshall University to reach a legal distance education agreement with facilities in the state.
 In addition, clinical agreements with health care facilities in certain states may not be possible due to extreme measures enacted by state organizations to limit learning and career opportunities for qualified MLS students.
 In order for Marshall University to reach a legal affiliation agreement with a clinical site within a state, the state has to be an approved member of SARA.
 Please be aware that it may be extremely difficult to successfully secure supervised practice rotations in areas that are not approved members of SARA.
 Without practice sites or legal distance education agreements between Marshall University and the facility, there is a strong likelihood that you may not complete the required clinical experiences for the MLS program, and not be eligible for graduation.